 The key is to get a better balance between the flops of compute and the bytes of memory and their bandwidth.
 The best DDR4 memory today burns around 100 picojoules per byte transmitted, so even if you assume you can get that down to 50 picojoules per byte, that is still 50 megawatts at a 1 flop per byte ratio and well above the 25 megawatt envelope everyone was shooting for.
 (And we think it is more like 40 megawatts these days.)

 You can’t trim the main memory back too far because certain HPC applications such as weather modeling, fluid dynamics, structural dynamics, and particle physics, actually require at least 1 flop per byte.

-So this, says Goodacre, means the programming paradigm has to chance, as he mentioned above.
+So this, says Goodacre, means the programming paradigm has to change, as he mentioned above.
 We also need better conducting materials for chips and interconnects, he says.

 “Anybody from materials land, we would love anything that conducts better than today’s copper,” he said with a laugh.
 “A tenfold increase should do nicely, and I don’t think it is optical unless your lasers can run at 100X lower energy.
 So you really need to find a way to get that less than 30 or 40 centimeters much more efficient so you can get rid of that 5 megawatts per few gigabytes that you need.”

 With power companies looking at carbon nanotubes impregnated with various materials for future long-range transmission wires, there is a chance to piggyback on their research.
 Power companies lose around 50 percent of the electricity they transmit to the heat caused by resistance in the copper wires that are used to make the power grid.
 The question is whether whatever they come up with can be scaled down and work on a flex cable – and if they can create it in time.
 It might take until 2024 to accomplish this, Goodacre says.